-The State Watch Office conducts statewide communications tests that include all counties and other stations on a weekly basis.
+The State Watch Office conducts statewide communications tests that include all counties and other stations on a quarterly basis.
 Participation in these tests is required in order for the Division to comply with statutory mandates.
+The SWO will follow up with any station that does not respond on a test.